OSAdams/alumni-training-code-solutions/react-intro/react-intro-quiz-notes.md

 - What is React?

+  - React is a library used to code more efficiently.

 - What is a React component?

+  - A piece of the UI that has its own logic and appearance.
+It's an isolated piece of the UI.

 - How do you mount a React app (root component) to the DOM?

+  - `ReactDOM.render(, document.getElementById('root'));`

 - What are some other popular frontend frameworks?

+  - Angular, Svelte

 ## Notes